While the entire international art crowd seems to have descended upon Miami

 The fair, which launched in 2012, is expanding and will soon have a New York

 edition (see "Nick Korniloff Reveals Plans for New Manhattan Art Fair").
-But with

-so many satellite fairs in Miami, CONTEXT tries to distinguish itself by being at
+so many satellite fairs in Miami, CONTEXT tries to distinguish itself by being

 the cutting-edge of art.
-Though a valiant effort, it's a mission that fails upon
+Though a valiant effort, it's a mission that fails

 perusal of most of this year's booths.